biggerpicturestudio/delaying-3rd-parties/README.md

 The solution has been adopted from Gatsby (https://github.com/Kilian/gatsby-plugin-segment-js).

 It works as follows:
-- wait for the user to scroll or update the site (for example via clicking the burger menu)
+- wait for the user to scroll or update the site (for example via clicking any element on the site)
 - do a setTimeout for 1 second
 - then load the third-party scripts

 Due to this time delay, if user visits the website, page appears and starts to be interactive immediately (it depends on first-party scripts though) and the third-party scripts load only if user starts scrolling or making interactions on the page.

 It's a perfect solution to load third-parties such as ads, chats, widgets (that are below-the-fold).
-In case of Google Analytics - feel free to try it, however be ready for inaccurate stats.
-If user visits your website and does not scroll or make any action, Google Analytics will never track that user because the script is not loaded in that case.
+If user does not make any interaction on site, it will load all delayed 3rd-party scripts after 4s.

 ## How does it work technically?
 All the third-party scripts you want to delay, should use ```<fscript>``` tag instead of ```<script>```.
 So in case of script such as: